hashicorp/consul/website/source/docs/agent/options.html.md

       defaults to true.

     * <a name="soa"></a><a href="#soa">`soa`</a> Allow to tune the setting set up in SOA.
-      Non specified values fallback to their default values, all values are integer and expressed as seconds.
+      Non specified values fallback to their default values, all values are integers and expressed as seconds.

       The following settings are available: